bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Lucas Ontivero: 01:25:12

 All right.
-Then Next episode is going to be sneaker.
+The next episode is going to be Snicker.
 And yeah, thanks for coming and I will publish it to, I don't know where, if the recording is good I will publish it to probably the Wasabi channel.
 And we'll see.
 What are your thoughts about how was this so far?